TkachenkoArtem/SimpleSwitcher/README.md

 # SimpleSwitcher
 Simple Switcher - program to quickly switch the layout of the text.
-The analogue Punto Switcher
+The analogue Punto Switcher.

 ## Key features
 #### Changing the layout of the last word you typed